mutwirimwenda/alx-system_engineering-devops/0x00-shell_basics/README.md

    directory.
 2. [There is no place like home](./2-bring_me_home) - Change the working directory to user’s home directory without using any shell variables.
+3. [The long format](./3-listfiles) - Display current directory contents
+   in a long format